aws/aws-toolkit-azure-devops/CONTRIBUTING.md

 1. Clone the repo or your fork with `git clone`
 2. Change to the directory you cloned to, and run `npm install`
-3. at this point you can:
+3. At this point you can:

--   To build for testing purposes, run `npm run fullBuild`
+  - Build for testing purposes.
+Run `npm run fullBuild`
--   To package for installation into VSTS, run `npm run fullBuild publisher=<your-publisher-id-here>` VSTS uses this publisher ID to determine if a plugin can be installed, so make sure it matches the one in your VSTS instance.
+  - Package for installation into VSTS.
+Run `npm run fullBuild publisher=<your-publisher-id-here>` VSTS uses this publisher ID to determine if a plugin can be installed, so make sure it matches the one in your VSTS instance.

 ## Contributing via Pull Requests